-Will the Milwaukee County Zoo’s resident groundhog, Wynter, see her shadow Sunday, February 2?
+Do the recent warmer temperatures signal that spring is around the corner?
+Or can we expect cold and snow to return?
+Join the Milwaukee County Zoo’s resident groundhog, Wynter, Thursday, Feb.
+2, as she makes her annual weather prediction.
 According to tradition, if it’s a sunny day and Wynter does see her shadow, she’ll return to her burrow for six more weeks of winter, but if she does not see her shadow, we can expect an early spring!
-Visit the Zoo’s Northwestern Mutual Family Farm, at 10:30 a.m., on February 2, to find out.
+Visit the Zoo’s Northwestern Mutual Family Farm at 10:30 a.m. to find out.

-When 6-year old groundhog, Wynter, was found orphaned on a roadside at 5 weeks old, the Boonshoft Museum of Discovery in Dayton, Ohio, rescued and rehabilitated her.
+When 9-year-old groundhog, Wynter, was found orphaned on a roadside at 5 weeks old, the Boonshoft Museum of Discovery in Dayton, Ohio rescued and rehabilitated her.
 Wynter served as one of the museum’s hands-on educational animals for children.

 Groundhogs, also known as woodchucks, are the largest members of the squirrel family.
 They are good swimmers and can climb trees.
 In the wild, they eat grasses, plants, fruits and tree bark.
 During warm seasons, a groundhog can eat more than one pound of vegetation in one feeding.